Trump’s 2020 Census U.S. Citizenship Question Is Illegal, Say Critics, California Attorney General’s Lawsuit

 — Xavier Becerra (@AGBecerra) March 27, 2018

-The U.S. Census Bureau’s 2020 citizenship count question could discourage non-citizens from being counted in the 2020 census questionnaire, according to detractors.
-The new citizenship question on the 2020 census would be a departure from a census that has enumerated U.S. citizens as well as non-U.S. citizens since 1790, in order to get an accurate count of actual funding needed for people in various communities.
+The U.S. Census Bureau’s 2020 citizenship count question could discourage non-citizens from being counted in the 2020 questionnaire, according to detractors.
+The new citizenship question would be a departure from a census that has enumerated U.S. citizens as well as non-U.S. citizens since 1790, in order to get an accurate count of actual funding needed for people in various communities.

 The deadline to determine if the U.S. citizenship question will actually be added to the 2020 census is March 31, the day that Commerce Secretary Wilbur Ross will have to determine if the question will be added.

-The Trump administration is being accused of using the 2020 census question about U.S. citizenship for political gains by targeting immigrants who are fearing how the White House might use the 2020 census data after it is collected, if in fact the new question is added.
+The Trump administration is being accused of using the 2020 census question about U.S. citizenship for political gain by targeting immigrants who are fearing how the White House might use the data after it is collected if in fact the new question is added.